StevenBlack/bitcoin-energy-estimates/readme.md

 ## Introduction

  Bitcoin mining uses a Proof-of-Work consensus mechanism.
 This is controversial for some people because that supposedly requires a lot of electrical energy.
-We see claims the bitcoin network &ldquo;<span style='font-style: italic;'>uses as much electricity as a small country</span>&rdquo;, or <span style='font-style: italic;'>&ldquo;requires as much electricity as Belgium, or Chile.</span>&rdquo;
+We see claims the bitcoin network &ldquo;*uses as much electricity as a small country*&rdquo;, or *&ldquo;requires as much electricity as Belgium, or Chile.*&rdquo;

  This Mathematica notebook assessed those notions using the following approaches: